Types of Radon Tests

 How Do The Different Radon Tests Work?

-Each type of radon test — whether a short-term kit, a long-term kit, or an active radon monitor — has its own way of detecting and measuring radon levels.
+Each type of radon test has its own way of detecting and measuring radon levels.

-• Short-Term Test Kits: Activated charcoal canisters absorb radon gas, which is then analyzed in a laboratory to determine the radon concentration.
-Electret ion chambers and alpha track detectors also capture radon particles for lab analysis.
+• Short-Term Test Kits: Activated charcoal canisters absorb radon gas.
+A laboratory analyzes the canister to determine radon concentration.
+Electret ion chambers and alpha track detectors also capture radon particles for lab review.

 How Long Does It Take to Get the Results?